US Tariff Frequently Asked Questions

 •As of 12:01AM, March 12th, 2025 some of our accessories are potentially subject to the Section 232 Aluminum and Steel tariffs.
 This rate will be in addition to other subject tariffs, except the reciprocal tariffs.

-Zaber's devices that are made in Canada are not currently subject to the Canadian-origin tariff due to the USMCA exemption.
-Our Chinese-origin accessories are subject to the 20% Chinese-origin tariff and Section 301 tariffs, which are generally 25%.
-All of our non Canadian-origin products are subject to the 10% reciprocal tariff, including our Chinese-origin accessories.
-Country specific rates will come into effect August 7th.
+Zaber's devices that are made in Canada are not currently subject to the 10% Section 122 tariff due to the USMCA exemption.
+Most of our non Canadian-origin products are subject to the Section 122 tariff, including our Chinese-origin accessories.
+Our Chinese-origin accessories are subject to Section 301 tariffs, which are generally 25%.
 Our accessories in the following product families may be subject to the 50% Aluminum and Steel tariffs: AB, AC, AD, AG, AL, AMB, AP, AT, BB, FH, & TSB.
 We're currently determining the status of each product.
-For the few non Canadian-origin accessories in these families, the non-aluminum/steel content will be subject to the relevant reciprocal tariff.
+Goods subject to Section 232 tariffs are exempt from the Section 122 tariff.
 Our cables in the following product families may be subject to the 50% Copper tariff: CDMC, MB, MC, SC, S-XDC, T-DC, T-DSUB, T-USB, T-XDC, U-DC, X-DC, X-SDC, X-TDC, & X-USBDC.
-They will also be subject to the relevant reciprocal and IEEPA tariffs.
+Goods subject to Section 232 tariffs are exempt from the Section 122 tariff.
 Please contact us if you'd like more information about tariff applicability.

 When are tariffs billed, and who will bill me?